 If you have purchased support from a value-added reseller (VAR), please contact the VAR for technical support.

 Technical Support from Genesys

-If you have purchased support directly from Genesys, please contact Genesys Technical Support at the following regional numbers:
+If you have purchased support directly from Genesys, please contact Genesys Technical Support at the regional numbers provided on page 9.
+For complete contact information and procedures, refer to the Genesys Technical Support Guide.